podondra/active-domain-adaptation/README.md

 Task:
 I will used a variant of SZNet to predict spectroscopic redshift.
 Training data (source domain) are spectra from the superset of SDSS data release (DR) 12 QSO catalogue.

+Entropy sampling:
+It selected only 2 spectra that we were able to label in the first query.
+It selected very noisy spectra with missing values in the second query.
+Therefore, we are wasting resources.